 Part Pirates of the Caribbean, part Caesar’s Palace shopping mall, COSI’s oceanic education section is far and away its most elaborate.
 Wander through a fictional shipwreck, turn a corner, and you’re met with a towering statue of Poseidon, and kids spraying water at him.

 Saunter through city street scenes from 1898 and 1962 in this exhibit that chronicles how the world has changed in just the past century and a half.
-The street seems a little more like a movie set, with storefronts you can walk inside, a golden-age era TV studio where you can read 1962 news, or a turn-of-the-20th-century telegram shop where you can send an old-school telegram.
-Progress is also home to the COSI-favorite coal mine elevator, a simulation of descending deep into the earth like a gilded-age miner.
+The street seems a little more like a movie set, with storefronts you can walk inside, a golden-age era TV studio where you can read 1962 news, or a turn-of-the-20th-century telegram shop where you can send an old-school message.
+Progress is also home to the beloved coal mine elevator, a simulation of descending deep into the earth like a miner.

-The most practically-educational area of the museum, Energy Explorers educates visitors on how their choices affect energy consumption on a large scale.
+Energy Explorers educates visitors on how their choices affect energy consumption on a large scale.
 It accomplishes this by having visitors create a character, who they then take through three zones of Home, Transportation, and Product.
 The simulation includes interactive activities like the Errand Race — where you see if driving or walking takes care of your to-do list faster — and a driving game to see how far you can get on a tank of gas.
 But most importantly it scores each character on how energy efficient their choices are

 Three underrated areas you should visit at COSI